Sour Power! 20+ Fermented Food Recipes for Vegans

 2. Ginger Turmeric Kefir Water

-Kefir is traditionally a beverage made with fermented milk, but this vegan and dairy-free alternative is made using water kefir, which is rich in amino acids, enzymes, vitamins and minerals.
-Having a small cup of it each day is not only damn tasty, but a fabulous way to boost gut health.
+Kefir is traditionally a beverage made with fermented milk.
+But this vegan and dairy-free alternative is made using water kefir, which is rich in amino acids, enzymes, vitamins and minerals.
+Having a small cup of it each day is not only hella tasty, but a fabulous way to boost gut health.

 Get the recipe here.